How to Use LinkedIn to Promote Your Business

 2. Avoid hard-selling, Add Value

 Unlike other social platforms where everyone is concerned about the number of followers, LinkedIn seeks to build valuable relationships.
 The bulk of LinkedIn users are professionals who have very little concern on the follower count.
 It’s hard to fool these users to follow you or click your links if they don’t add value to them.

 This means that your content needs to offer value to generate leads and ultimately improve your conversion rate.
 Try to be a resource and problem solver.
 Use LinkedIn to promote your products by driving traffic to your official website.
-Ensure that you publish your content consistently to create a loyal community of followers who engage with your content.
+Ensure that you publish your content consistently or use LinkedIn automation software to create a loyal community of followers who engage with your content.
 If the content offers value to your audience, they will share it, which will help improve brand awareness.

 3. Use LinkedIn Page tools